Spectral Line Workshop

 1. Background on NGC660

-NGC660 is an odd starburst galaxy with a polar ring located approximately 13.5 Mpc away.
-This weird configuration is likely due to a major merger event of two galaxies around one billion years ago or the capture of matter from a nearby galaxy which then formed the ring structure.
+NGC 660 is an unusual starburst galaxy featuring a polar ring, located approximately 13.5 Mpc away.
+This peculiar configuration likely results from a major merger event between two galaxies around one billion years ago or the capture of matter from a nearby galaxy that subsequently formed the ring structure.

 .